Air Fryer Baked Pasta | No Boil Baked Pasta

 There’s so many pasta recipe variations out there in terms of flavour combinations, shapes, etc, but not so many in terms of cooking techniques.

-This Baked Pasta is different – it’s a no-boil, one-pan airfryer recipe for maximum convenience.
-Perfect for those busy mornings when prepping a tiffin or for lunch between meetings.
+This Baked Pasta is different – it’s a no-boil, one-pan air fryer recipe that offers maximum convenience.
+Perfect for busy mornings when prepping a tiffin or for lunch between meetings.
 This is one of those recipes that you’ll keep coming back to.

 If you’re thinking … no boil?
 How does that work?
 Let me explain: we add water along with the sauce when baking and this cooks the pasta to perfection.
 You just have to try this!